junjianKen/CS_Projects/Pacman_Code/README.md

 The details of this Pacman project: [**Link**](https://sites.wustl.edu/amtabakhi/project1-search-2/).

-The codes that we wrote are in 2 files - search.py and searchAgent.py, where the 4 search algorithm are implemented in search.py.
+The codes that we wrote are in 2 files - search.py and searchAgents.py, where the 4 search algorithms (DFS, BFS, uniform cost, A*) are implemented in search.py.